 - Undercover agents and police officers are trained to do this.
 A key tactic is to create a cover story that matches your real life as closely as possible, but varies in key points, then practice those differences over and over until it comes naturally (so, not exactly spontaneous), and add plenty of details, which will often be true.
 Well trained agents can apparently routinely beat lie detectors this way.

-- The idea behind this is "the best lies contain elements of the truth," and spies will often have cover names similar to their real names so as to make it easier to pick up the cover.
+- The idea behind this is "the best lies contain elements of the truth," and spies will often have cover names similar or identical to their real names so as to make it easier to pick up the cover.
 Plus that way you're less likely to contradict yourself and blow your own cover.